sessions-io/architecture/README.md

 You might "give up" on an active challenge and decide to save it for later or ditch it.
 You might remove a saved/bookmarked challenge if you decide later you dont want to do it.

+The primary goal of our sessions app is to be a place where it is easy to:

+  1. view and evaluate challenges you have saved "do i want to start this now?"
+  2. monitor the progress of active challenges "how far along am i? what do i need to do today? can I wait until tomorrow?"
+  3. view the completion of past challgens. "how did i perform in challenges last week?"

 ## Progress tracking

 A key design constrait is that challenges are automatically evalauted